 Schema and SERP

 When Google added RankBrain to their algorithm in 2015, they were quite open about its importance, impact, and role.
 It was designed to use machine learning to better understand the completely unique queries that Google sees every day.
 When the search engine announced this development in their algorithm, they said that it has become the third most important ranking factor and that to remove it from the algorithm would do as much disservice to customers as failing to serve half the pages on Wikipedia.

 For your site to be optimized for artificial intelligence and machine learning, however, you need to make the topic and value of your material clear.
 Using a schema markup can be an important part of this process.
 It will tell Google what your site contains, helping the algorithm know when to display your material.
 It will also aid in ranking well for voice queries as a range of devices start to handle voice queries and results.

 Using schema can also be a powerful way to improve the appearance of your site on the SERPs.
 Google offers a handful of rich snippets that help to attract the attention of users because they offer a visually-pleasing listing.
 When you optimize your content with schema, you can be sure that your content is prepared to take advantage of any rich snippet that becomes available.

 Users’ history and the SERP

-Google also likes to track the sites that visitors click on and use this insight to inform decisions made in future SERPs.
-This helps to provide more customized results for users that are in line with what people want to see.
+Google used to also like to track the queries and sites that visitors click on and use this insight to inform decisions made in future SERPs.
+As of Q3 2018 and post-GDPR they are pulling back on personalized search.